 SPECIAL PRESENTATION–JUNE 5, 2018

 Join us on Tuesday, June 5 when author and science journalist Ed Yong visits NIH to discuss his book with NIH Director Dr. Francis Collins in an informal conversation.
+This event will be videocast live.
 The program will be held in Masur Auditorium, Building 10, from 1:00–2:00 p.m.
 After the formal program ends, there will be a Meet and Greet and book signing with Mr. Yong on the FAES Terrace in Building 10 from 2:00–3:00 p.m. followed by a reception for the author in the NIH Library from 3:00–4:00 p.m.

 Before the final event in June, we invite you to discuss the book with your NIH colleagues in a series of book discussions hosted by the NIH Library in April and May.
 Additionally, Institute and Center staff are encouraged to schedule and hold separate book discussions.
 The NIH Library is offering two sessions on how to set up and run an independent book discussion to help you get started.
 See below for links to sign up for the Book Discussions and the Training Sessions.

 Get started reading now through the NIH Library’s OverDrive platform.
 Unlimited online access to the eBook and the audiobook is available from April 2 through July 2 for all NIH staff.
 Learn more on the the NIH Library's OverDrive page.

 Talk about the book with your colleagues, NIH Librarians (sign up via the links below).
 Discussions will be held in the NIH Library Media Room, in Building 10.